 1. Review the documentation provided by the vendor describing how confidential system internal information is handled by system functions.

-2. The tester checks if all system functions as described in the product documentation (e.g. local or remote OAM CLI or GUI, logging messages, alarms, error messages, configuration file exports) whether they reveal any confidential system internal data in the clear (for example, passphrases).
+2. The tester checks if all system functions as described in the product documentation whether they reveal any confidential system internal data in the clear (for example, passphrases).
+The tests shall at least comprise checks of the following aspects (if applicable for the network product): local or remote OAM CLI or GUI, logging messages, alarms, error messages, configuration file exports, stack traces, login dialogues.

 Expected Results: